Active morphogenesis of patterned epithelial shells: Acknowledgement

 \section{Acknowledgement}

+We thank S. Grigolon for useful discussions and N. Cuny for comments on the manuscript.
 DK and GS acknowledge support from the Francis Crick Institute, which receives its core funding from Cancer Research UK (FC001317), the UK Medical Research Council (FC001317), and the Wellcome Trust (FC001317), and from the CRUK multidisciplinary project award C55977/A23342.